Tax Day is the day on which individual income tax returns are due to the federal government.

 When the country was in its infancy, it struggled to raise funds from the 13 original states.
 The government collected the first income tax during the Civil War (1862 – 1872) to fund the war and its costs.
 Early taxes were based on assessments, not voluntary tax returns.
 They set a flat rate of 3 percent on incomes higher than $800.
 Over the next four years, Congress expanded the tax as members cut the amount of income that could be exempted and introduced higher, graduated rates.
 By 1865, the last year of the Civil War, the highest income tax rate, 10 percent, was applied to income in excess of $5,000.
 Congress, eager to reduce the tax burden, began raising the tax’s income exemption level and lowering the rate.
 By 1870, the exemption level had been increased to $2,000 and the rate reduced to 2.5 percent.
 President Grover Cleveland tried to restart yearly income taxes in 1894, but the Supreme Court ruled it unconstitutional.
 For supporters of the income tax, that meant amending the Constitution, which the government finally did in 1913 with the 16th Amendment.
 From that point on, Congress could legally collect taxes on incomes.
 The Bureau of Internal Revenue created Form 1040 to file and pay personal income tax, which was 1 percent for income under $3,000 ($4,000 for married joint filers) and up to 6 percent for the wealthiest Americans during the first years of tax collection.
 Today, the tax rate ranges anywhere from 10% to 39.6%.

 Originally, Congress chose March 1 as the deadline for filing returns.
-Since 1955, for those living in the United States, Tax Day has typically fallen on April 15.
-This delay was caused by the increasing refunds that had to be issued to the middle class and "Pushing the deadline back gives the government more time to hold on to the money," says Ed McCaffery, a University of Southern California law professor and tax guru.
+Since 1955, for those living in the United States, Tax Day has typically fallen on April 15, unlesss another Holiday falls on this day, and it's extended.
+This delay was caused by the increasing refunds that had to be issued to the middle class, and "Pushing the deadline back gives the government more time to hold on to the money," says Ed McCaffery, a University of Southern California law professor and tax guru.
 Today, the average federal tax refund is $3539.00 and most Americans will receive their refunds within 21 days of filing.
+This year, the deadline is April 18th, 2022.

 Many people are curious about where tax dollars go.